 What your symptoms may be a sign of, especially a UTI

 It may well be that you have experienced or are experiencing one or a number of the above symptoms, which, after doing some online research, has led you to this page, particularly if you are more inclined to look for natural remedies to common ailments.
-This is good news, but rather than simply tell you that our ClearFlo MD or Cysta-Q is what you need, we’d prefer to explain why these would be sensible choice when looking for help with any of the following:
+This is good news, but rather than simply tell you that our ClearFlo MD is what you need, we’d prefer to explain why these would be sensible choice when looking for help with any of the following:

 • Urinary tract infection